 Nope!
 You have earned a sea day if you are assisting with the navigation of the vessel and the boat was away from the pier for over four hours.

-If you are on your own boat, your friends boat out fishing or even your grandparents boat and you are helping with the lines, looking for other vessels and/or helping steer.
-You are assisting with the navigation of the vessel.
+If you are on your own boat, your friend's boat out fishing, or even your grandparent's boat and you are helping with the lines, looking for other vessels and/or helping steer, then you are assisting with the navigation of the vessel.